kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Disabling the feature gate causes:
-- API server to reject new/updated `ResourceSlice`s with `sharingAffinity`
+- API server to strip the `sharingAffinity` field from new or updated ResourceSlices before persisting (writes succeed, field is not stored)
 - Scheduler to ignore existing `sharingAffinity` fields for future placement decisions